 - Make the purpose discussion a part of all meetings, especially recurring team meetings

-- Discuss changes and complete revisions at the first few meetings—allow wholesale changes
+- Discuss changes or complete revisions at the first few meetings—allow wholesale changes

-- Discuss refinements in following meetings as the basic purpose takes shape
+- Discuss refinements in following meetings as the purpose takes shape

 - Declare a working draft when few or no changes are offered

-- Operate with the working draft for 3 to 6 months
+- Operate with the working draft for three to six months

-- Revisit the draft in 3 months and 6 months; propose and ask for changes
+- Revisit the draft in three months and six months; propose and ask for changes

-- After 6 to 9 months declare the Purpose as official
+- After six to nine months, declare the Purpose as official

 - Revisit at least every 12 months